Using AWS CloudHSM in our Database Security Infrastructure

 Security of customer data is critically important at Snowflake.
 We use sophisticated technologies to ensure the security and safety of data.
 We decided to share some of these technologies and the experiences we had with them.

 CloudHSM is a hardware security module that plugs into your “cloud”.
 It’s almost as if someone from Amazon walks over and attaches a physical device to your Amazon Virtual Private Cloud (VPC).
 An example of an HSM is shown in the image above.
-CloudHSM is only available if you are using Amazon Virtual Private Cloud, and it is fairly expensive as well–it currently costs $5,000 upfront and $1.88 per hour.
+CloudHSM Classic is only available if you are using Amazon Virtual Private Cloud, and it is fairly expensive–it currently costs $5,000 upfront and $1.88 per hour.

 - Safe key storage.
 Keys generated on CloudHSM can never be exported from the HSM.
 They are safely stored on the device.